StateDocuments/helpwanted/README.md

 # Help Wanted

+Documents Security Manager,
+Documents Storage Sales
+Documents Appraiser: Determine the value of documents on open market.

-Requirements: Javascript Programmer Wanted: Email me with your resume if you are interested (Part Time), djonehr@gmail.com.
+Help Wanted: Email me with your resume if you are interested (Part Time).